kirill842/kirill842/README.md

 ### Hi there 👋

-🚕 I'm currently learning everything related to self-driving systems
+🚕 I'm currently learning everything related to Environment Perception in self-driving systems

 📚 I'm currently studying at ETU "LETI" with a degree in CV